uburuntu/rawg/docs/GamesApi.md

     id = 'id_example' # str | An ID or a slug identifying this Game.

     try:
-        # Get videos from YouTube associated with the game.
+        # Get videos from YouTube associated with the game, available only for business and enterprise API users.
         api_response = api_instance.games_youtube_read(id)
         pprint(api_response)
     except ApiException as e: